garfix/nligems/doc/internals.md

 The advantage is that the syntactic functions that form the dependency relations (i.e. subject, object, etc) are closely associated with semantic relations.

+There are several types of parsers:

+- top-down parser
+- chart parser
+- Augmented Transition Network

+### Semantic analysis

+This phase links semantic information to the syntactic information.

+#### Semantic grammar

-When the grammar contains semantic constructs (or even database constructs) in stead of syntactic constructs, it is called a __semantic grammars__.
+When the grammar contains semantic constructs (or even database constructs) in stead of syntactic constructs, it is called a __semantic grammar__.
 An example parse tree is:

     - S
         - Specimen_question